r1caux/CS50AI/5 - Neural Networks/examples/digits/README.md

 `recognition.py` is a pygame which allows you to hand write something and the trained neural network will identify the digit you wrote (not certain, but the best probability)

-In the `digits` directory, run the command `python recognition.py model.h5`
+In the `digits` directory, run the command `python recognition.py hanwriting.keras`

 A pygame window should pop up and you can use your mouse to draw something